First-Eighth Grades Curriculum Overview

 The Social Studies Program focuses on the development of critical thinking skills, as well as the acquisition of content material and geography skills.
 Current events study is an integral component of the program.

-Each classroom is equipped with two internet accessible computers and our computer lab houses thirty computers and over forty iPads.
+Each classroom is equipped with two internet accessible computers and an iPad.
+Our computer lab houses thirty computers and over sixty iPads and a 3D Printer.
 All students in kindergarten through 8th grade receive formal computer instruction that integrates computer lessons with their core subjects.
 The students learn computer programs like Microsoft Word, Excel, Power Point and Paint as well as Hour of Code, First in Math, Scratch and how to use our interactive white boards.

 Spanish is an introductory program that encourages language acquisition in a natural, rewarding and engaging environment.
 The material develops the students' listening, speaking, reading and writing skills.